trevadelman/autonomous-agent-framework/docs/setup.md

 ## Prerequisites

-- Python 3.8 or higher
+- Python 3.12 or higher (required for datetime.UTC)
 - Git
 - pip (Python package installer)
 - A virtual environment tool (like venv)